w3c/wai-intro-wcag/new-in-21.md

 </blockquote>
 <p class="persona">Person who has dyslexia and  dyscalculia:</p>
 <blockquote class="quotes">
   <p>Problem: &quot;My address is so complicated.
 There's lots of numbers and long words.
 It's hard to type it all without making mistakes.&quot;</p>
   <p>Works well: &quot;I love websites that can automatically fill it all in for me.
-Then I don't have work so hard to get the  numbers and spelling right.&quot;</p>
+Then I don't have to work so hard to get the  numbers and spelling right.&quot;</p>
   <p class="qnote">Note: This works because the fields use autocomplete.</p>
 </blockquote>
 <p><a href="https://www.w3.org/WAI/WCAG21/Understanding/orientation.html">Understanding Orientation</a> </p>